-	If you learn only one thing about Burning Man from this article, understand this: It is a serious place with serious intentions disguised by absurdity.
+If you remember only one thing about Burning Man from this article, it should be this: Burning Man is a serious place with serious intentions disguised by absurdity.

-	Conversations around the importance of decentralization were everywhere in 2017.
-Examples from just ONE day:
+Conversations around the importance of decentralization were everywhere in 2017 (surprise, surprise).
+Below are workshops/ panels about decentralization from just ONE day:

-	You might say this sounds like a conference!
-But no, Burning Man is not like a conference and I’ll just leave it at that.
+You might say this kind of a schedule resembles a conference!
+But no, Burning Man is not like a conference and I’ll just leave it at that 🙂

 Related Reading: The Benefits of Cryptocurrency

 Something about Burning Man reminds you that life is as uncharted as the desert.
 I am sure of the body my soul occupies, and of the Earth I stand on.